muratk5n/thirdwave/en/2023/11/political-econ-us-mil.md

-In pursuit of their goal of establishing a Jewish state in the “land of Israel,” Zionist leaders have always tried to portray their interests as coinciding or synergetic with the interests of imperialist powers, first with those of Great Britain and then with those of the United States.
+In pursuit of their goal of establishing a Jewish state in the “land of Israel,” Zionist leaders have always tried to portray their interests as coinciding or synergetic with the interests of [superpowers], first with those of Great Britain and then with those of the United States.
 By the same token, they have also always tried to portray opponents of their territorial ambitions not only as the enemies of Israel but also of those powers.
 But, as just noted, such attempts at manipulation were not very effective during the Cold War atmosphere.
 In the aftermath of the Cold War era, however, those strategies began to become more effective; not because Zionist strategists suddenly became smarter, or U.S. policy makers suddenly became more susceptible to Zionist influence, but because some